LORD-MicroStrain/mip_sdk/examples/c/device_info/README.md

 - Device information querying
 - Display of comprehensive device details

-## Configuration
+## Configurable Options

-The example uses the following default settings:
+The example uses the following default settings, which should be adjusted based on application requirements:

 | Setting     | Value                                         | Description                          |
 |-------------|-----------------------------------------------|--------------------------------------|